MSW and BSW FAQ’s

 Q: Would I be allowed to do a field placement in my place of employment?

 A: Students may use their employment for one of the two required field practica, if training standards are met.
-Field placements are intended to expose students to a new learning experience and environment, thus a student’s employer may not be able to provide this.
+Field placements are intended to expose students to a new learning experience and environment; thus, a student’s employer may not be able to provide this.
 There are situations when this does work well if the expectations and roles of work and field placement are clearly differentiated.
 The field placement component must be educationally focused rather than centered on agency service.
-If a student is interested in pursuing a field placement at their place of employment, the first step is to contact the field coordinator to make this request as early as possible (as the approval process can be lengthy).
+If a student is interested in pursuing a field placement at their place of employment, the first step is to contact the Office of Field Education to make this request as early as possible (as the approval process can be lengthy).

-For questions regarding USM School of Social Work Field Education, please feel free to contact the Coordinator of Field Education at email@example.com or 207-780-4107
+For questions regarding USM School of Social Work Field Education, please feel free to contact the Manager of Field Education at email@example.com or 207-780-4107